Posts Tagged ‘the Skateboard Mag’

 August 28, 2011

 Serial New Jerseyan and IRS scofflaw Fred Gall long ago cemented his status as one of the most compelling magazine featurees with his legendary interview in Strength.
-There, he discussed courting police brutality at Ozzfest, fighting in Ohio, going to jail abroad and Lenny Kirk.
-Fred Gall has been an odds-on favorite to pile out at any given moment for more than a decade now and he continues to surprise us, so maybe it shouldn’t have caught me so off guard when flipping through the new Skateboard Mag there is an account of Fred Gall applying his classic dunderhead approach to what sounds like it would be one of the more jaw-dropping tricks all year and maybe of all time.
+There, he discussed courting police batons at Ozzfest, fighting in Ohio, going to jail abroad and Lenny Kirk.
+Fred Gall has been an odds-on favorite to pile out at any given moment for more than a decade now and he continues to surprise us, so maybe it shouldn’t have caught me so off guard when flipping through the new Skateboard Mag there is an account of Fred Gall applying his classic blunderbus approach to what sounds like it would be one of the more jaw-dropping tricks all year and maybe of all time.

 When we got to the “spot” the first evening, it became apparent that traffic was moving way too fast for him to … Oh my god!
 He just jumped on that bus.
 Well, with the first attempt out of the way and the bus going 30 or so, Fred, who was spun around in the gutter laughing and slightly spooked, looked up and said, “I think that’s too fast, ha ha!”
 He is a maniac.
 Everyone was thinking, “We’re going to watch Fred die here and now.
 Wonderful.”
 He dusted himself off, grabbed his board, and set up for the next one.
 You see you have to wait for the right bus with the smooth back end.
 Maybe one out of every five was the right kind and maybe one out of every twelve was the right speed (anywhere from ten to twenty miles an hour).
 Needless to say, for the next two nights we spent a lot of time at this spot.